gWeiXP/PPCap/README.md

 * `--disc_weight`, the weight w
 * `--testdata`, the path of test set
 * `--teststyle`, the desired style

+Apologies, we noticed that there are some absolute paths in the code that need to be modified to match the file paths on your device.

 ## Datasets and trained models
 * Download the processed dataset and trained models from [Baidu Netdisk](https://pan.baidu.com/s/1rBb8-4_lp2IfxJkEO0MmmA). the extracted code is 'zp8c'.
 The 'classifier' folder needs to be placed in the current directory.